 How to Start an Amazon Business | How to Launch a Product on Amazon

 We’ve seen a massive increase in the amount of competition on Amazon but still no shortage of opportunities.
-But you still have to get the basics right, in fact they are more important than ever.
+Regardless, you still have to get the basics right, in fact, they are more important than ever.

-A strong product, healthy profit margins, tax solved, inventory planning and most important a marketing strategy.
+A strong product, healthy profit margins, tax solved, inventory planning and most importantly a marketing strategy.
 We’ve helped hundreds of sellers with the last point, but the others are covered in this post.

 Let me know what you think or if you have any questions!

 By reading this post, you can prevent yourself from just being another one of the 87%.

 This post is pretty long and as a result, we might have skipped over some of the more basic steps that a beginner may need to learn.
 The definitive goal of this post is to teach people how to build an Amazon business.
 Consequently, we are building specific guides such as the Amazon PPC guide, how to add a product guide and many others.
 If you have any questions regarding the article, or the process itself, feel free to get in touch with us directly.
 If you think there is something we should add to the post, let us know as we would like to keep this updated regularly.

 If this seems like a lot to track & manage, you should consider requesting a proposal.
 This allows us to send a detailed proposal on how exactly we can work closely with you to explode your product rankings and 10X your ROI.

 If you’d rather keep it simple and just boost rankings for a few products for now, you can also directly purchase rankings from us, for the smoothest, easiest and most reliable way to boost Amazon product rankings available on the web.

 We think you will agree when we say ranking on Amazon is hard!
 It takes time, knowledge and capital!